- Google Chrome is one of the first Chromium-based browsers, but it is not without its flaws.

 Apart from the obvious choice that is Google Chrome, Microsoft also introduced its web browser, Edge based on the Chromium platform.
 But are there more?

 Yes.
-In this article, we take a look at the best Chromium based browser that offers all the goodies of a stock Chromium browser along with additional set of features to the users.
+In this article, we take a look at the best Chromium-based browser that offers all the goodies of a stock Chromium browser along with an additional set of features to the users.

 What are the best chromium based browsers for Windows & Mac?

-Compared to other Chromium based browsers, Opera offers excellent privacy features.
-You can use the free VPN to bypass region blocked websites, as well block ads and load web pages faster with an ad blocker.
+Compared to other Chromium-based browsers, Opera offers excellent privacy features.
+You can use the free VPN to bypass region-blocked websites, as well as block ads and load web pages faster with an ad blocker.